 And what’s great about modern management is that it’s not an on/off switch.
 Using SCCM Comanagement, you can go at your own pace and decide which workload is managed by which tool.
 (SCCM or Intune)

 If you’re the SCCM administrator and you’ve been asked to start looking at Intune by your management, look no further, this post will wrap it up.
-We’ll try to guide you in the right direction in order to start with Intune and modern management.
+We’ll try to guide you in the right direction in order to start with Microsoft Intune with Intune and modern management.

 Since SCCM 1710, Comanagement has been introduced.
 Microsoft wants your devices enrolled in Intune and Comanagement will help you through making the transition.
 Since 1802, Microsoft is pushing comanagement using the Just4Clicks tag all over their platform to promote it.